 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 22 million Americans are struggling with an addiction to alcohol or illicit drugs.
 Of these, only about 4 million receive treatment of any kind and less than 2.5 million received addiction services at a specialty facility.
 State-funded rehab facilities help fill the gap and provide an affordable option to people with limited resources.

 State-funded rehabilitation centers offer a range of services, including medically supervised detox, behavioral therapy, and post-recovery counseling.
-These facilities help many addicts get on the road to recovery and take control of their addiction in a way that is not financially crippling.
+These facilities help many people with substance use disorder get on the road to recovery and take control of their addiction in a way that is not financially crippling.
 State-funded detox centers are a public resource and an important support system that make a long-term recovery from addiction a reality for many individuals.

 Many people and families who wish to avail addiction services from this public assistance resource do not know how to go about it.
 It takes a little research and preparation to find the right state-funded addiction treatment center.
 If someone is struggling with addiction and cannot afford private treatment, read on to find out how to get started with state-funded detox.